This article was written by a guest author.

 Using GitHub with GitKraken Client

-Git Bash is a life saver at this point for Microsoft Windows users who want to use Git command line power for their version control.
+Git Bash is a life saver at this point for Microsoft Windows users who want to leverage the power of the Git command line for their version control.
 It is easy to install and start using Git Bash as stated throughout this article.

 But if you want a faster, more intuitive CLI experience, use the legendary GitKraken Client with its powerful visualization tools—like the commit graph, diff view, file history and blame—all accessible right within your Git terminal.